space-sh/space/CONTRIBUTING.md

 # Contributing

-Code contributions are welcome via [GitLab merge requests](https://gitlab.com/space-sh/space/merge_requests).
+Code contributions are welcome via [GitHub pull requests](https://github.com/space-sh/space/pulls).

 In order to submit patches, create a fork of Space and apply your changes to a new branch.
-After the new bug fix or feature is ready, go to the _Merge Request_ tab in your GitLab fork and create a new merge request.
-In the _Merge Request_ page, choose your forked project's branch as the source and the _space-sh/space_ project as the destination and then submit the merge request.
+After the new bug fix or feature is ready, go to the _Pull Request_ tab in your GitHub fork and create a new pull request.
+In the _Pull Request_ page, choose your forked project's branch as the source and the _space-sh/space_ project as the destination and then submit the pull request.

-For issues and feature requests, please refer to the project [GitLab Issues](https://gitlab.com/space-sh/space/issues) page.
+For issues and feature requests, please refer to the project [GitHub Issues](https://github.com/space-sh/space/issues) page.